Meet Dave: Soundtrack

 The soundtrack album for the film was composed by John Debney and released by Varèse Sarabande.
 Debney recorded his score with the Hollywood Studio Symphony at the Newman Scoring Stage in February 2008.

 Release

-Meet Dave began receiving criticism and virulence months before it was actually released, especially by die-hard film fans, Corbett compared to the Comic Book Guy character in The Simpsons.
+Meet Dave began receiving criticism and hostility months before it was released, especially by die-hard film fans.
+Corbett compared them to the Comic Book Guy character in The Simpsons.
 Greenberg enjoyed reading the negative comments on the Internet Movie Database, whereas Corbett said he would "rather take an acid bath" than read them.
 Corbett, who did not see the final film until after it was widely released, said he did not know how the final result would come out:

-Murphy skipped the Meet Dave premiere, claiming it was because he was working on the (subsequently-delayed) comedy A Thousand Words – even though Robbins, who had directed both films, was at the premiere.
+Murphy did not attend the Meet Dave premiere, claiming it was because he was working on the (subsequently delayed) comedy A Thousand Words—although Robbins, who had directed both films, did attend the premiere.
 Screenwriter Bill Corbett also missed the premiere, which he said was due to family plans, "not an act of protest, per se".